If you want to make great coffee at home without an espresso maker then Moka pots and French presses are both good options.

 - 2Add coffee grounds to the basket and level the grounds off.

-- 3Screw in the top chamber tightly to retain the pressure.
+- 3Screw in the top chamber tightly to retain the steam pressure.

 - 4Immediately add to a heat source and allow the air bubbles to escape the funnel.